 Dissemination pillar: This teaching pillar can be challenging to express.
 Please note that the adjudication committee will take into account both formal (conferences, research papers, panels, etc.) and informal dissemination efforts (personal blogs, communities of practice, meetings with colleagues, etc.).
 Thus, be sure to include all dissemination channels you have used in order to share the processes and outcomes of your teaching practices with others.
 This can be locally at the department or faculty level, with community, colleagues in other institutions, etc.

-Nomination Letter: Guide to Write a Strong and Organized Letter
+Nomination Letter: Guide to Writing a Strong and Organized Letter

-I would like to formally nominate Dr. [Example]Example for the [Excellence and Innovation in Teaching Award/Killam Teaching Prize].
-I have known Dr. [Example]Example since [date]____.
-As a [colleague/supervisor/student/etc.], I have seen their commitment to teaching through [give examples]______________ .
-More specifically, Dr. [Example]Example has demonstrated the teaching pillars listed in the Award criteria in the following manners [choose those pillars that apply]:
+I would like to formally nominate Dr. [Example] for the [Excellence and Innovation in Teaching Award/Killam Teaching Prize].
+I have known Dr. [Example] since [date].
+As a [colleague/supervisor/student/etc.], I have seen their commitment to teaching through [give examples].
+More specifically, Dr. [Example] has demonstrated the teaching pillars listed in the award criteria in the following manners [choose those pillars that apply]:

 Activities that facilitate and support learning (Delivery): Examples you may list under this pillar include: